carbon-language/carbon-lang/llvm/docs/TableGen/BackGuide.rst

 * Functions to get a subset of the records based on their parent classes.

-* Functions to get individual classes, records, and globals.
+* Functions to get individual classes, records, and globals, by name.

 A ``RecordKeeper`` instance can be printed to an output stream with the ``<<`` operator.